monthAndEclipse/realTimeApp/README.md

-# realTimeApp
+# realTimeApp(for learning purpose)
-a real time applicaion using nodejs
+a real time chatroom applicaion using nodejs